Curious to find out what the new library will look like?

 It isn’t necessary to have an Accès-services LaSalle card to access sports facilities (e.g. the Aquadôme).
 LaSalle residents need only show proof of residence to access the facilities.
 When making an online reservation at the Complexe aquatique Michel-Leduc, you can simply check off the “I don’t have a card” box.

-If I am not already a library member, can I join the library online or by phone?
+If I am not already a library member, how can I join the library?

-Yes, you can join the library online, in order to access the digital library, by filling out the following form.
-You can also contact the staff at the other libraries in the network for more information.
+- Online: You can join the library online, in order to access the digital library, by filling out the following form.

 Library loan drops